xenocrat/chyrp-markdown/README.md

 Adding inline elements is done differently from block elements because they are parsed using string markers in the text.
 An inline element is identified by a marker of one or more characters that marks the possible beginning of an inline element (e.g. `[` marks the possible beginning of a link or `` ` `` marks possible inline code).

 Parsing methods for inline elements are protected and have names beginning with `parse`.
 Additionally a matching method suffixed with `Markers` is needed to register a parse function for one or more markers.
 E.g. `parseEscape()` and `parseEscapeMarkers()`.
-The parse method will then be called when a marker is found in the text.
-As an argument it takes the text starting at the position of the marker.
-The parser method will return an array containing an element to add to the abstract sytnax tree and the offset of text it has parsed from the input Markdown.
+The parse method will be called when any of its registered markers is found in the text.
+As an argument the parse method takes the text starting at the position of the marker.
+The parser method will return an array containing an element to be added to the abstract sytnax tree and the offset of text it has parsed from the input.
 All text up to this offset will be removed from the Markdown before the search continues for the next marker.

 ### Composing your own Markdown flavor